Tuesday of the Eleventh Week in Ordinary Time

 “… pray for those who persecute you, that you may be children of your heavenly Father ….”

-We might begin by asking how our enemies got to be our enemies in the first place.
-We ought to be mindful that we sinners gain enemies because of our sins.
+If we want to go further, we might ask how our enemies got to be our enemies in the first place.
+We ought to be mindful that we sinners often gain enemies because of our sins.
 So one way to shorten the list of our enemies is to sin less.

 Jesus, of course, was sinless, but still had plenty of enemies.
 In fact, Jesus had enemies for just the opposite reason that sinners do: because of His unwillingness to compromise with evil.
 To whatever extent we may, through God’s grace, bear holiness in our own lives, we will win enemies for this reason also.
-Yet we must love all of our enemies unto the Cross.
+Nonetheless, we must love all of our enemies as Jesus loved on the Cross.
+On Calvary, Jesus gave His life in sacrifice not only for His Blessed Mother, the Beloved Disciple, and Mary Magdalen.
+He just as willingly offered up His life for the salvation of those who drove the stakes through His sacred Body.

 OT 11-2